joshi008/Image-Gallery/README.md

 # Image-Gallery
-CSS and HTML page that I made on a course.
+A simple CSS and HTML page that I made on a course.
+All the images are from a website which gives open source images named unsplash.com.

+For opening the webpage, download all the files and open "25. imagegallery.html"